-I read with something between amusement and dismay a recent piece about how the Wall Street Journal, one of my favorite news sources, is trying to do a better job addressing newspaper SEO (search engine optimization).
+Earlier this year, I read with something between amusement and dismay a recent piece about how the Wall Street Journal, one of my favorite news sources, is trying to do a better job addressing newspaper SEO (search engine optimization).

-In a recent article from Business Insider, Steven Perlberg explains how WSJ is asking staffers to focus more on SEO content to drive traffic.
+In an article from Business Insider, Steven Perlberg explains how WSJ is asking staffers to focus more on SEO content to drive traffic.
 One such example is writing an article to land the top result (which they did) for people asking what time the Super Bowl started this year.
 Perlberg says, “The Journal has placed a number of service-minded, search-engine optimized stories in front of its paywall over the past few months, everything from a state-by-state COVID-19 vaccination guide to a piece outlining what to know before investing in Bitcoin.
 It’s the kind of digital fare that is commonplace across the internet but relatively new for the 131-year-old newspaper.”